Class of 1928 H.S.

 Class of 1927 & Class of 1928.
 W. Kent Johnson.
 Graduated from Brigham Young High School on Thursday, May 24, 1928.
 He sang in the senior quartet, and also performed a vocal solo during the ceremony.
 Source: The Evening Herald, Provo, Utah, May 23, 1928. ~ ~ ~ ~ W. (Wanderous) Kent Johnson served as Student Body President in 1927-1928.
 Source: BYU Banyan 1928 yearbook, BYH section, p.
 76. ~ ~ ~ ~ Class of 1927.
 Kent Johnson.
 Kent is pictured with the BYH Class of 1927 in the BYU Banyan yearbook, BYH section. ~ ~ ~ ~ HIS OBITUARY: W. Kent Johnson, retired dentist, born September 5, 1909, Provo, Utah, died March 13, 1994 in Salt Lake City, Utah, after an extended illness.
 Son of Justus Wanderous Johnson and Violet Deseret Nash.
 Educated in Provo schools, active in tennis and basketball, Student Body President of Brigham Young High School, graduated 1928.
 Member of BYU tennis team four years and later refereed high school basketball.
 Active in vocal music and drama.
 Graduated from BYU, with an additional year of Graduate School.
 Taught eight years at Duchesne and Davis High schools.
 Entered USC Dental School in 1942, oldest in his class by thirteen years, graduating with four top honors in 1945.
 Taught dentistry five years at USC, practiced in Los Angeles until retirement and moved to Salt Lake City in 1976.
 Life-long member of LDS Church, serving in many organizations in ward and stake leadership positions, including bishopric and high council.
 Served three Stake Missions in California with his first wife, Maurine Romney, who he married in the Salt Lake Temple August 17, 1934.
 She died January 31, 1981.
 Talented builder, carpenter, electrician, and self-taught piano, organ and guitar.
 Member of Southern California Mormon Choir for fourteen years.
 Served his Church and community all his life with his vocal music until late 1980's.
 Served on Board of Directors BYU Alumni Association, Emeritus Club 1984-1987.
 Was a Captain U. S. Air Force, Korean War, 1951-1953.
 Married Joy Holladay Johnson, Salt Lake Temple, February 13, 1982.
 They served an assignment in 1987 at the Church Museum of History and Art.
 Preceded in death by his first wife, Maurine Romney Johnson; son, Robert Kent Johnson, and one granddaughter.
 Also by parents and four sisters.
 Survived by his wife, Joy Holladay Johnson, Salt Lake City; daughter, Joneen Matsen (John M.), Salt Lake; daughter, Judy Theobald (Allen D.), Mesa, Arizona; son, J. Kendall Johnson (Connie), Laguna Hills, California; daughter, Wendy Riggs (C. Eugene), Simi Valley, California; daughter, Jeanne Johnson, Salt Lake City; 27 grandchildren and 11 great-grandchildren.
 Also survived by one sister, Celestia Johnson Taylor, Provo, Utah.
 Funeral services were held Thursday, March 17, 1994, in Salt Lake City, Utah.
 Interment, Provo City Cemetery.
 [Deseret News, Tuesday, March 15, 1994.]

-Johnson, Vearl
+Johnson, Vearl Samuel

-Vearl Johnson
+Vearl and Roene Johnson

 Jorgensen, Frank